 The table below sets forth Telenor ASA's ownership interest in its subsidiaries.
 These subsidiaries will mainly be holding companies and their directly owned subsidiaries.
-Several of the subsidiaries named in the second part own shares in other subsidiaries as described in their respective annual reports.
+Several of the subsidiaries named in the second part own shares in other subsidiaries as described in their directly owned subsidiaries.respective annual reports.